-This booklet is reviewed and updated annually by BSBI's FISC Development Working Group, which reports to BSBI's Skills and Training Committee.
+This booklet is reviewed and updated annually by BSBI's FISC Development Working Group (FDWG), a voluntary group consisting of a number of experienced Assessors, which reports to BSBI's Skills and Training Committee.
+BSBI is extremely grateful for their continued support and expertise.